groboclown/petronia/docs/extensions/api/core.hotkeys.api.md

 * Only instance triggering permitted
 * Public listening allowed

-of the expected values in the binding.
+Notification that a service can be bound to a hotkey, and a descriptionof the expected values in the binding.

 ### Event `core.hotkeys.api/revoke-announce`